isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 <b>Note: </b>
 - Pass holders are <b>not allowed</b> to serve the 14-day SHN in hotels.
 - Pass holders staying in dormitories are <b>not allowed</b> to serve SHN in a place of residence.
-They must serve their SHN in SDFs.
+They must serve their SHN in SDFs.-->